-This rate shows the proportion of the applications for which the period to file a request for examination expired in the reporting year, that resulted in a request for examination up to and including the reporting year.

-For the EPO, where the request for examination has to be filed not later than 6 months after publication of the search, the rate for 2000 relates to applications filed mainly in the years 1999 and 2000.

-Since the JPO allows a seven-year period (three year as from October 1, 2001) to file a request for examination, the rate for the JPO in 2000 relates to applications filed in 1993.
+This rate shows the proportion of those applications for which the period to file a request for examination expired in the reporting year that resulted in a request for examination up to and including the reporting year.
+For the EPO, where the request for examination has to be filed no later than 6 months after publication of the search, the rate for 2003 relates to applications mainly filed in the years 2002 and 2003.
+Since the JPO has allowed a three-year period to file a request for examination since October 1, 2001, but a seven-year period before that, the rate for the JPO in 2003 relates to applications filed since 1996.